 Advisors at Lycoming endeavor to contribute to students’ development in yet another way.
 They insist that students assume full responsibility for their decisions and academic progress.
 By doing so, they help to prepare them for the harder choices and responsibilities of the professional world.

 Also, Lycoming provides special advising programs for careers in medicine, law, and religion.
 Interested students should register with the appropriate advisory committee immediately after deciding to enter one of these professions.

 (also see “Pre-Professional Programs” in the Concentration section)

-Students interested in one of the health professions or in an allied health career should make their intentions know to the Admissions Office when applying and to the Health Professions Advisory Committee (HPAC) during their first semester.
+Preparation for Health Professions — Students interested in one of the health professions or in an allied health career should make their intentions know to the Admissions Office when applying and to the Health Professions Advisory Committee (HPAC) during their first semester.
 This committee advises students concerning preparation for and application to health-professions schools.
 All pre-health professions students are invited to join the student Pre-Health Professions Association.
 Also see descriptions of the cooperative programs in podiatric medicine, optometry, and medical technology.

 ACADEMIC SUPPORT SERVICES

 Daniel Hartsock, Director